hypo69/hypo/docs/gemini/en/consultant/src/endpoints/kazarinov/scenarios/scenario_pricelist.md

 """
 .. module: src.endpoints.kazarinov.scenarios
 	:platform: Windows, Unix
-	:synopsis: Provides functionality for extracting, parsing, and processing product data from various suppliers.
-The module handles data preparation, AI processing, and integration with Facebook for product posting.
+	:synopsis: This module provides functionality for extracting, parsing, and processing product data.
+It handles data preparation, AI processing, and integration with Facebook for product posting from various suppliers.
 """
 MODE = 'dev'